 The graduate program is designed to give students an understanding of general phenomena in synthesis-structure-property relationships in all materials, plus a detailed understanding of phenomena for at least one particular class of materials.
+After completing the Ph.D. program, students will be qualified for careers in teaching and research at colleges and universities, in research for government and industry, in the operation and control of manufacturing processes, and in the management and development positions in the materials industry.
 Students may enter the graduate program in materials science with undergraduate preparation in physics, chemistry, engineering, or materials science.
 Students interested in terminating their graduate study at the master's level are not normally admitted.
 Students in the Ph.D. program are required to complete a set of core courses, pass an oral candidacy examination, complete a thesis describing original research in materials science or a related field, and publicly defend their thesis work.